socrata/dev.socrata.com/docs/datatypes/fixed_timestamp.md

 | `IS NULL`     | `TRUE` for dates that are `NULL`.                                                 |
 | `IS NOT NULL` | `TRUE` for dates that are not `NULL`.                                             |

 And the following functions can be used to filter and manipulate them:

-{% include function_listing.html datatype="floating_timestamp" %}
+{% include function_listing.html datatype="fixed_timestamp" %}

-For example, to get all of the crimes that occurred between noon and 2PM on January 10th, 2015 in Chicago:
+For example, to get all of the rows that were created before October 16, 2020 at 06:00:00 AM, we can query on the `:created_at` [system field](/docs/system-fields.html), which is a `fixed_timestamp` type:

-{% include tryit.html domain='data.cityofchicago.org' path='/resource/6zsd-86xi.json' args="$where=date between '2015-01-10T12:00:00' and '2015-01-10T14:00:00'" %}
+{% include tryit.html domain='soda.demo.socrata.com' path='/resource/6yvf-kk3n.json' args="$where=:created_at < '2020-10-15T03:00:00.000Z'" %}

 Text strings will be automatically be cast when used in comparisons, as shown above.